-This presentation and subsequent discussion may contain certain forward looking statements with respect to the financial condition, results of operations and business of HICL Infrastructure Company Limited and its corporate subsidiaries (the "Group").
+This presentation and subsequent discussion may contain certain forward looking statements with respect to the financial condition, results of operations and business of HICL Infrastructure Company Limited and its subsidiaries (the "Group").
 These forward-looking statements represent the Group's expectations or beliefs concerning future events and involve known and unknown risks and uncertainty that could cause actual results, performance or events to differ materially from those expressed or implied in such statements.
-Additional detailed information concerning important factors that could cause actual results to differ materially is available in our Annual Report & Consolidated Financial Statements for the year ended 31 March 2016 available from the Company's website.
-Unless otherwise stated, data contained herein is stated as at 31 March 2016 (the latest Directors' valuation).
+Additional detailed information concerning important factors that could cause actual results to differ materially is available in our Annual Report & Consolidated Financial Statements for the year ended 31 March 2016 and in the New Ordinary Share Prospectus of 26 February 2013 which are available from the Company's website.

+All data is accurate as at 31 March 2016, unless otherwise stated.